 Quickstart: Block access when a session risk is detected with Azure Active Directory conditional access

-To keep your environment protected, you might want to block suspicious users from signing insign-in activity.
+To keep your environment protected, you might want to block suspicious users from sign-in.
 Azure Active Directory (Azure AD) Identity Protection analyzes each sign-in and calculates the likelihood that a sign-in attempt was not performed by the legitimate owner of a user account.
 The likelihood (low, medium, high) is indicated in form of a calculated value called sign-in risk levels.
 By setting the sign-in risk condition, you can configure a conditional access policy to respond to specific sign-in risk levels.

 This quickstart shows how to configure a conditional access policy that blocks a sign-in when a configured sign-in risk level has been detected.

 If you don't have an Azure subscription, create a free account before you begin.